theantichris/Simple-Plugin-Framework/README.md

 ### makeSingular()

 Takes a plural string and makes it singular.
+Some WordPress object classes use it to automatically generate slugs.

 ```
 $singular_string = Utilities::make_singular( $plural_string );